HourZackry/ShoppingSystem/OnlineShoppingSS20/README.md

 08. after creating database name click on import

-09. browse the file in directory [Xampp\htdocs\apricot-store\database\apricotstore.sql]
+09. browse the file in directory [Xampp\htdocs\onlineSystem\database\apricotstore.sql]

 10. after importing successfully

-11. open any browser and type http://localhost/apricot-store
+11. open any browser and type http://localhost/onlineSystem

 12. first register and then login